-The Company has an obligation under the 2023 Bond terms to make an amortization payment of \$15 million by December 2021, to reduce the outstanding ShaMaran 2023 bonds to \$175 million.
-On January 26, 2021, the Company announced that the proposal had been approved by its bondholders to permit the Company to use its "free cash", in excess of \$15 million, to buy back its 2023 Bonds in the market, at the Company's discretion.
-All Bonds so re-purchased will be retired by the Company.
-During the first six months of 2021, the Company has re-purchased \$10 million of 2023 Bonds in the market at commercially attractive rates resulting in a net gain.
-The Company's required amortization payment later this year has accordingly been reduced from \$15 million to \$5 million ahead of schedule.
+The Company has an obligation under the 2023 Bond Terms to make an amortization payment of \$15 million by December 2021, to reduce the outstanding principal amount of the 2023 Bond to \$175 million.
+On January 26, 2021, the Company announced that the proposal had been approved by its bondholders to permit the Company to use its "free cash", in excess of \$15 million, to buy back amounts of its 2023 Bond in the market, at the Company's discretion.
+The nominal amounts of the 2023 Bond so re-purchased will be retired by the Company.
+During the first nine months of 2021, the Company has repurchased \$10 million of 2023 Bond in the market at commercially attractive rates resulting in a net gain.
+The Company's required amortization payment later this year has accordingly been reduced from \$15 million to \$5 million.

-The 2020 amendment and restatement of the 2023 Bond Terms included an amendment to provide for a put option in favour of the Bondholders to require that the Company purchase the Bonds (at par plus accrued interest and the existing call premium) at any time on ten (10) business days' notice subject to the affirmative vote by holders of 50.01% of the Bonds.
-As the put option in the amended Bond terms is outside of management's control all of the borrowings continue to be classified as current at June 30,2021.
-Upon successful closing of the Acquisition, see notes 2b and 26, this specified put option will no longer exist following the exchange of all the ShaMaran 2023 Bonds for Shamaran 2025 Bonds.
+The 2020 amendment and restatement of the 2023 Bond Terms included an amendment to provide for a put option in favor of the bondholders to require that the Company purchase the 2023 Bond (at par plus accrued interest and the existing call premium) at any time on ten (10) business days' notice, subject to the affirmative vote by holders of 50.01% of the 2023 Bond.
+As the put option in the amended Bond Terms is outside of management's control, all the borrowings are classified as current at September 30, 2021.
+Upon successful closing of the TEPKRI Acquisition, see notes 2b and 5, this specified put option will no longer continue to exist following the exchange of all the 2023 Bonds for 2025 Bonds.